kcl-lang/intellij-kcl/README.md

 If the plugin isn't working as you expect, please reach out to us by filing an issue.

+## Contributing

+We are working actively on improving the KCL development on IntelliJ IDEA, and we welcome all kinds of contributions.
+You can refer to our [contribution guide](docs/CONTRIBUTING.md).
+It introduces how to build and run the extension locally.

 ## License

 Apache License Version 2.0